See why real engineers are integrating MSP430 FRAM-based MCUs in their systems

 The MSP430 ultra-low-power microcontroller (MCU) family now features a new series of FRAM-based devices.
 The MSP430FRxx FRAM series offers a full portfolio of devices ranging from 4 KB to 128 KB of non-volatile memory.

 MSP430FR2033 – Small memory (up to 16 KB FRAM) footprint with abundant input/output (IO) pins.
-IO are capacitive touch enabled and devices also feature special Infrared (IR) modulation logic for simplifying design in applications including remote controls.
+Devices also feature special Infrared (IR) modulation logic for simplifying design in applications including remote controls.

 MSP430FR4133 – Small memory footprint with an ultra-low-power LCD controller and abundant capacitive touch enabled IO pins.
 The 256-segment LCD controller has an integrated charge pump for maintained contrast in low-power modes and features software configurable pins for simplified hardware layout of LCDs.
 IR modulation logic is also available on these MCUs.